flutter/website/src/docs/development/data-and-backend/json.md

 };
 ```

-All looks fine right now, but if you do a print() on our user object:
+All looks fine now, but if you do a print() on the user object:

 ```dart
 Address address = Address("My st.", "New York");